 Gerald LaRonde – Choral Director

 Gerald is a retired high school music teacher who has been a part of the music-making scene in Pembroke and area for many years.
-This marks his seventh year as director for the Pembroke Community Choir.
-He received a Bachelor of Music and Bachelor of Education degrees from Queen’s University.
+This marks his eighth year as director for the Pembroke Community Choir.
+He received Bachelor of Music and Bachelor of Education degrees from Queen’s University.
 Gerald has been music director for productions by the former Pembroke Musical Society, Pembroke Little Theatre, Streetlight Theatre, as well as a number of musicals presented by Fellowes High School.
 He is currently music director at The Church of the Most Holy Name of Jesus.

 Darlene TerMarsch – Accompanist